vpcarroll15/college-football/README.md

 good value for *season_regression* is around 0.9.
 If we deviate in either direction, the model loses predictive power.

 The first graph is surprising, though, because the optimal value for *k* is all the way over on the right.
-This means that our initial "reasonable" range for our grid search--from between 10 and 80--may not have been wide enough!
+This means that our initial "reasonable" range for our grid search--from between 10 and 80--was not wide enough!
 If we allowed our optimizer to choose a value of *k* that was even higher than 80, then we might be able to improve our model further.